dreisdesign/focus-session/README.md

 - **macOS** 10.15+ (Catalina or later)
 - **Shortcuts app** (built-in on macOS)
 - **zsh** (default shell on macOS 10.15+)
+- **iCloud Shortcuts access** - Required to import public shortcuts for alerts
 - **No external dependencies** - Uses only built-in macOS tools

 ---